Subscribe to the Barossa Nursery Newsletter

-With the soil (or pots) prepared, selection made of the best plants for your needs and the growing support ready – it’s time to plant.
+With the soil (or pots) prepared, the selection made of the best plants for your needs and the growing support ready – it’s time to plant.
 Tomatoes seedlings can be planted a little deeper than they are in the seeding punnet or pot.
 Where the stem comes into contact with the soil, roots will form so to bury a little deeper will create a deeper and stronger root system.

 Pests and Diseases

-Tomatoes grow quickly and generally a healthy well fertilised and well-watered plant will not be prone to serious disease problems.
+Tomatoes grow quickly and generally, a healthy well fertilised and well-watered plant will not be prone to serious disease problems.
 If problems do occur it is often best to discard the infected plant rather than risk the problem spreading to other plants.

 Tomatoes are fun to grow.
 They grow and produce quickly and supply an abundance of fresh, tasty, home grow goodness that will delight the taste buds of the whole family.